Benson Set to Host Breezin’ With The Stars Retreat

 From January 3 to 6, 2025, you’re hosting a musician’s retreat called Breezin’ With The Stars, at the Wigwam Resort in Phoenix.

 Yes, and there are some great cats on this retreat.
 I used to see most of those guys now and then, and they’re all top-flight guitar players.
 Usually, I’ll see one in Europe, one in this country or that, two or three in the United States or Australia.
 Now, they’ll be here with me in my territory.
-Lots of sunshine and beauty everywhere, a few mountain.
+Lots of sunshine and beauty everywhere, a few mountains.
 There will be lots of space, and I expect this will be quite an event.

 The list of instructors is mind-blowing – John Scofield, Tommy Emmanuel, Andy Timmons, Stanley Jordan, Isaiah Sharkey, and Rick Beato.
 Steve Lukather will be there.
 You’ve worked with him before.